- Financial stress can negatively affect your productivity at work.

 “You need to update this after every life event that would change circumstances, too,” Granger says.
 “This includes a marriage (or divorce) and the birth of a child.
 Judging from what we see here among our clients, I’d say that no less than 15 percent of our accounts either don’t have beneficiaries listed or aren’t properly updated.
 This results in court case after court case in which the intent of the deceased is contested.”

 It’s admirable to build as much equity into your house as possible, but don’t take this to extremes.
 Just like stocks, a home is an investment.
 It gains (or loses) value each year, based on its estimated sales value at any given time.
-True, housing prices surged by nearly 11 percent in 2013.
-However, during that same year, the S&P 500 delivered an astonishing 30 percent in returns—an amazing, perhaps once-in-a-decade performance for the overall stock market.
-In fact, the S&P averaged a nearly 16 percent gain since 2009 through the end of 2013.
+True, median sales prices of existing homes rose 4.9% in 2019, according to the National Association of REALTORS.
+The sales prices averaged 5.15% in annual gains from 2016 through 2019.
+But the S&P 500 delivered nearly 29% in returns last year—the highest since 2013.
+In fact, the S&P averaged nearly 13% in annual gains from 2016 through 2019.
+(The S&P is down significantly so far this year, mostly due to the Coronavirus pandemic.)

 What does that mean?
 Well, if you allocated your extra funds toward paying off your mortgage on an accelerated payment schedule for all of those years—as opposed to building up retirement-intended stock funds—then you missed out on some potentially big stock market earnings.